CW: paranoia, racism/anti-miscegenation

 Sylvia nodded carefully at that.
 “Lambert, what were the standouts from the Palace?”

-“Coben’s got a girlfriend.”
+“Coben’s got himself a girl.”

 Sylvia’s eyebrows nearly flew off her face at that.
 “Does… anyone know?”